 These new mobile devices are increasingly the place we go for entertainment.
-As Figure 2 shows, almost half of all mobile users are consuming all forms of video, music, books, and games on their devices on a regular basis.
-And, a quarter of all consumers are now reaching for their mobile devices to be entertained.
+As Figure 2 shows, almost half of all mobile users are using their devices to consume all forms of video, music, books, and games on a daily basis.
+And, a quarter of all consumers are now reaching for their mobile devices to be entertained by online streaming video and music.
 We expect this trend to continue to grow as devices become more capable and networks become faster.